ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_advanced/Insert_symbols.md

 ## To insert symbols...

-1Right-click the Lettering icon to access object properties.
+1. Right-click the Lettering icon to access object properties.

 ![lettering_advanced00001.png](assets/lettering_advanced00001.png)

 Tip: If you already know the keyboard shortcut for a symbol, you can add it by entering the combination on screen or in the docker.

-2Click Insert Symbol.
+2. Click Insert Symbol.

 ![InsertSymbol.png](assets/InsertSymbol.png)

-3Select a font or symbol set from the Symbol set list.
+3. Select a font or symbol set from the Symbol set list.

-4Select the symbols you want to use.
+4. Select the symbols you want to use.
 Selected symbols are displayed in the Selection field.

-5Click OK.
+5. Click OK.
 The selected symbols are displayed in the text entry panel of the Object Properties > Special > Lettering docker.

 ## Related topics...